ralphys/unlockme/README.md

  - Will create install and uninstall scripts later, for now:

- 1 - Copy UnlockMe.desktop shortcut to your desktop or any other location you wish
+ 1 - Copy UnlockMe.desktop shortcut to your desktop or any other location you wish.
+E.g.:

+   $ cd unlockme-master && cp UnlockMe.desktop $HOME/Desktop

- 2 - Copy folder "usr" to your / e.g:
+ 2 - Copy folder "usr" to your / :

  	 $ cd unlockme-master && sudo cp -R usr /